What is Holi?

 What is the entrance charge or parking fee?

-Advance tickets are only $10 in stores & $12 online.
-At the door will be $15.
+Ticket prices have yet to be determined.
 There are usually long lines to buy tickets at the door.
 To avoid lines at the door, we urge you to buy your tickets in advance online or at South Asian grocery stores around the city.
-Parking is FREE at the Shuttle lot a few minutes away from the Venue with buses running every 10 minutes.
-Go to our Parking Page to learn more.

 Is there a dress code?